TheIronWolfModding/rF2SharedMemoryMapPlugin/README.md

-﻿# rFactor 2 Internals Shared Memory Map Plugin
+﻿# rFactor 2 Internals Shared Memory Plugin

 This plugin mirrors exposed rFactor 2 internal state into shared memory buffers.
-Essentially, this is direct memcpy of rFactor 2 internals.
+Essentially, this is direct memcpy of rFactor 2 internals (except for extended stuff implemented to workaround API limitations/bugs).
 Plugin also allows some level of input back into the rFactor 2 API.

 Reading and writing shared memory allows creating external tools running outside of rFactor 2 and written in languages other than C++ (C# sample is included).
 It also allows keeping CPU time impact in rFactor 2 plugin threads to the minimum.

 This plugin is carefully implemented with an intent of becoming a shared component for reading rF2 internals.
-It can handle any number of clients without slowing down rF2 plugin thread.
+For read operations, it can handle any number of clients without slowing down rF2 plugin thread.
 A lot of work was done to ensure it is as efficient and reliable as possible.

+rFactor 2 API has some limitations/bugs, and plugin tries to deals with them (to some extent) by deriving some information (damage), tracking session transitions and optionally reading game memory directly.

 # Acknowledgements
 ##### This work is based on: